Offering less-invasive laparoscopy, hysteroscopy, and robotic assisted surgery options for women with benign gynecologic disorders

 Hysteroscopic surgery requires no incision.
 A hysteroscope is a thin instrument with a lens, light and camera.
 It is carefully inserted into the vagina and through the cervix, and it can be used to evaluate and correct many uterine abnormalities.
 For many patients, this procedure can be a safe and effective alternative to hysterectomy.

-Robotic-assisted surgery is a surgical approach for laparoscopic surgery.
+Robotic-assisted surgery is a surgical approach for laparoscopic surgery used by a subset of our surgeons.
 It still involves small incisions, but the robot offers 3D vision and higher magnification.
 It can also turn and manipulate the instruments similar to the movements of your hand, which helps in more complex cases like severe endometriosis and extensive scar tissue from prior surgeries.

 Where are these procedures performed?

 Some of the hysteroscopic procedures can be performed in our offices without need for general anesthesia and a visit to the hospital.
-If a hospital setting is required, these procedures are performed by our surgeons with extensive training and expertise in laparoscopy and hysteroscopy.
-Many of these procedures are performed with use of robotic technology, which allows our surgeons a better view and greater precision.
+If a hospital setting is required, these procedures are performed by our surgeons with extensive expertise in laparoscopy and hysteroscopy.
 We perform procedures at the following premier hospitals in the Boston Metro area: